Wine tasting natural wines is not very different from tasting conventional Pinot Noir.

 Acidity in younger Pinot should be more prominent, but it should never feel like paint stripper.

-The finish and length of great Pinot Noir holds the key to your satisfaction and assessment, if you keep wanting the invade your senses with the scents, flavours and textures of a Pinot Noir you’re probably holding a glass if fine wine.
+The finish and length of great Pinot Noir holds the key to your satisfaction and assessment.
+If you keep wanting the invade your senses with the scents, flavours and textures of a Pinot Noir you’re probably holding a glass of fine wine.

 Let’s get one thing straight: Pinot Noir is not Cabernet.
 Never has been, never will be.
 It’s not big, heavy, tannic, thick, super-concentrated, or mind-blowingly extracted.
 It’s more Porsche, less Mack Truck.
 Pinot Noir is about finesse, elegance and clarity.
 It’s one of the few varietals translucent enough to show soil, climate and the winemaker’s hand.
 At its best, it can be the most complex and satisfying elixir you’ll ever consume.
 At its worst, it can be a thin, insipid swill you wouldn’t even serve to relatives.